LANTITE Changes in 2025: What's New

 The Australian Government has implemented several significant changes to LANTITE in 2025 as part of the National Teacher Workforce Action Plan.
+These changes affect how ACER (Australian Council for Educational Research) administers the test.
 Here's everything you need to know about what's changed.
+For comprehensive information about LANTITE, see our complete LANTITE guide.

 Key Changes